mlpack_logistic_regression - l2-regularized logistic regression and prediction

 --tolerance (-e) [double]

 Convergence tolerance for optimizer.
-Default value 1e-10. --training_file (-t) [string] A matrix containing the training set (the matrix of predictors, X).
+Default value 1e-10. --training_file (-t) [string] A file containing the training set (the matrix of predictors, X).
 Default value ’’.

 --output_file (-o) [string]

-If --test_file is specified, this matrix is where the predictions for the test set will be saved.
-Default value ’’. --output_model_file (-M) [string] Output for trained logistic regression model.
-Default value ’’. --output_probabilities_file (-p) [string] If --test_file is specified, this matrix is where the class probabilities for the test set will be saved.
+If --test_file is specified, this file is where the predictions for the test set will be saved.
+Default value ’’. --output_model_file (-M) [string] File to save trained logistic regression model to.
+Default value ’’. --output_probabilities_file (-p) [string] If --test_file is specified, this file is where the class probabilities for the test set will be saved.
 Default value ’’.

 For further information, including relevant papers, citations, and theory, For further information, including relevant papers, citations, and theory, consult the documentation found at http://www.mlpack.org or included with your consult the documentation found at http://www.mlpack.org or included with your DISTRIBUTION OF MLPACK.
 DISTRIBUTION OF MLPACK.